kcheb27/EC521_final_proj/README.md

 Ensure your USB stick is plugged in and mounted.

 **Option 1: Using Executable (Recommended)**
-- Simply run the provided executable (`password_server.exe`) located in the project's root folder.
+- Simply run the provided executable: [dist/windows/PocketVault.exe](dist/windows/PocketVault.exe)

 **Option 2: Using Python Scripts**